 - at least 15 types of cancer including lung, mouth, throat, stomach, liver, kidney, bowel, bladder and cervix

 - Reduced fertility in both men and women

-Smoking can cause bones to become weakand brittle and increases the risk of osteoporosis in women.
-It also increases the risk of developing type 2 diabetes, eye disease and dementia.
+Smoking can cause bones to become weak and brittle, increasing the risk of osteoporosis in women.
+It also increases the risk of developing Type 2 diabetes, eye disease and dementia.

-Smoking during pregnancy can harm the baby in the womb from day one.
-Every cigarette causes damage to both the mother-to-be and her baby.
-Smoking increases the risk of miscarriage, premature birth, stillbirth and sudden infant death.
+Smoking during pregnancy can harm the baby in the womb from conception onwards.
+Every cigarette smoked causes damage to both the mother-to-be and her baby.
+Smoking increases the risk of miscarriage, premature birth, stillbirth and sudden infant death syndrome.
 It makes it more likely that a woman will have life-threatening complications during pregnancy and labour, and that the baby will be too sick to go straight home after birth.

 Smoking also harms other people around you.
 Being exposed to secondhand smoke can cause lung disease, heart disease and even cancer.
 Children are particularly at risk because they have less developed airways, lungs and immune systems.

 Some people think shisha smoking is safer than cigarette smoking, but that isn’t the case.
 People smoke shisha for much longer periods of time than they smoke a cigarette, and in one shisha session you can be exposed to very high levels of toxic chemicals.
 There is also the added risk of picking up diseases such as herpes, hepatitis C or tuberculosis from sharing waterpipes.

 Smoking increases anxiety and tension.
 Smokers are also more likely than non-smokers to develop depression over time.

 Smoking tobacco has lots of immediate effects, such as making your breath, hair and clothes smell.